nadarasarbahavan/nadarasarbahavan.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "Research Associate at the University of Melbourne specializing in Trustworthy AI, GNNs, and Video Understanding."
+excerpt: "Graduate Researcher at the University of Melbourne specializing in Trustworthy AI"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a **PhD Candidate** at the **University of Melbourne**.
+I am a **PhD Candidate/Graduate Researcher** at the **University of Melbourne**.
 My research sits at the intersection of robust machine learning and computer vision, specifically focusing on how we can make AI systems more reliable.

 ### 🔬 Research Interests
 * **Trustworthy AI:** Open-set recognition, deepfake detection, and model robustness.